MiguelMedeiros/homegate/README.md

-# Home Gate - Monorepo
+# Homegate

+> ⚠️ This is a two day hackathon project.
+DO NOT USE IN PRODUCTION.

-A monorepo for the Home Gate project - your gateway to sign up and join the Pubky homeserver network.
+A monorepo for the Homegate project - your gateway to sign up and join the Pubky homeserver network.

+Live demo for the Staging homeserver: [homegate.live](https://homegate.live/)

+**Features**
+- Signup to the homeserver as a new user.
+- Bot protection with invisible Cloudflare Turnstile captchas, SMS verification, and Lightning payments.
+- Simple user profile creation with a name and image.
+- Sign in with an existing user.
+- User dashboard showing the users plan.

+**External Dependencies**

+- [Cloudflare Turnstile](https://www.cloudflare.com/en-gb/application-services/products/turnstile/) Invisible captcha bot protection.
+- [Prelude](https://prelude.so/) SMS Verification made easy
+- [phoenixd](https://github.com/ACINQ/phoenixd) Receive Bitcoin Lightning payments easily

 ## 🚀 Quick Start